Linting and Formatting

 github_token: ${{ steps.token.outputs.token }}

-For now, let's disable tflint and trivy.
+To start, let's disable tflint and trivy:

 tflint: